Coronavirus: Parks and open spaces

 North Inch Golf Course

-We are pleased to be re-opening the North Inch Golf Course on Friday 29th May.
-During these initial stages of reopening a number of rules and regulations have been introduced to ensure a safe environment for our golfers and our staff.
+The North Inch Golf Course is open.
+A number of rules and regulations have been introduced to ensure a safe environment for golfers and our staff.

 To access the golf course a player MUST: